-The Elk River Arts Workshop embodies the idea that deep, communal experiences with the wild open the door to creativity.
-We bring together some of the most celebrated nature writers in the United States and students who are serious about fostering a connection with the environment in their writing, at Chico Hot Springs, a historic retreat 40 miles from Yellowstone National Park.
+The Elk River Writers Workshop embodies the idea that deep, communal experiences with the wild open the door to creativity.
+We bring together some of the most celebrated nature writers in the United States with students who are serious about fostering a connection with place in their writing.
+It all happens at Chico Hot Springs, a historic retreat just north of Yellowstone National Park.

-Workshop classes take place in the mornings at Chico Hot Springs and are limited to 10 students in each genre: poetry, fiction and nonfiction.
-In the afternoons, students may select from a menu of excursions with experts in local ecology, wildlife and archaeology.
-In addition to feedback on manuscripts, students have a chance to interact with established writers, agents and editors at evening readings, panels and during excursions.
+Workshop classes take place in the mornings at Chico Hot Springs and are limited to 10 students each.
+In the afternoons, students may select from a menu of excursions with experts in local ecology, wildlife and archaeology, or take part in onsite workshops and panels.
+Evenings feature faculty and student readings.

 To apply, please read the information on the “How to Apply” page, which is linked in the top menu bar.
 All applications must come through Submittable.

 Explore your wild with the Elk River Writers Workshop!